dsapir4422/Cascode_opamp_with_floating_current_mirror/README.md

 # Cascode_opamp_with_floating_current_mirror
-In This project I will show the design of a Cascode opamp amplifier with floating mirror as bias circuit in 65[nm] technology.
+In this project I will show the design of a Cascode opamp amplifier with floating mirror as bias circuit in 65[nm] technology.<br>
 A floating current mirror is a current source which is not depends on supply. it is named "floating" because it operates without being referenced to a fixed voltage in the circuit while still providing the desired current mirroring functionality.

-In this design the "floating voltage" is NMOS threshold voltage.

 ## Design specification
 * VDD = 1.8[V]